kifferltd/open-mika/vm-ext/bytecodetest/doc/BytecodeEmulationTestPlan.md

 If the matching field is not accessible to the caller, `IllegalAccessError` will be thrown.

 If the matching field is not a static field, `IncompatibleClassChangeError` will be thrown.

+This opcode may cause the referenced class to be initialized if it is the first active use of that class, leading to an ExceptionInInitializerError if the class has a static initializer and this static initializer throws an uncaught exception.

+##### invokestatic

+The search for the method is performed in the class referenced by the method constant and in all its superclasses.

+This opcode may cause the referenced class to be initialized if it is the first active use of that class, leading to an ExceptionInInitializerError if the class has a static initializer and this static initializer throws an uncaught exception.

 ### Instance opcodes -- object creation (new, invokespecial)